 Ms. Bixby’s Last Day by John David Anderson

 Ms. Bixby’s Last Day has that same raw emotional pull that makes you want to hug this book forever in your heart.
-Celebrating a teacher that made a difference, it tells the story of three boys who do something out of their comfort zone to let their beloved teacher understand how much she meant to them.
-The weaving of the three voices as their stories unfold is not as seamless or tightly woven as a Newbery winner tends to be, and that is why I don’t think it will win, but I urge everyone to read it and gift to teachers that you know who are making a difference. [chapter book, ages 8 and up]
+Celebrating a teacher who made a difference, it tells the story of three boys who do something out of their comfort zone to let their beloved teacher understand how much she meant to them.
+The weaving of the three voices as their stories unfold is not as seamless or tightly woven as a Newbery winner tends to be, and that is why I don’t think it will win, but I urge everyone to read it and gift it to teachers that you know who are making a difference. [middle grade, ages 8 and up]

 Thank you to my friends on Instagram who suggested more books.
 All reviews are from Amazon.